 Creek.
 After the battle, Pickens met with Boyd, who was still conscious, but dying from his wounds.
 One account

 states that Boyd gave Pickens a letter and some small items to send his wife.
 Boyd died early that evening.

 The importance of the battle showed the determination of the Southern Patriots and was a reminder to the

 Loyalist forces that they were not safe in the open country, away from the British bases and army.
 In many

 ways the Revolutionary War was a civil war, with Loyalist militia forming whenever the British Army arrived in

 force.
 Loyalist units were particularly active in fighting in the Middle and Southern colonies.
 While never a

 majority of the colonial population, they consisted of a strong minority.
 After the Revolutionary war, an estimated 20% of Loyalists moved to Canada, where they were compensated for their losses by the British

 Upon the hill the War Department placed the Kettle Creek Monument in 1930.
 The Georgia Historical Commission placed a historical markers in 1958 atop the hill and in 1962, 1973, and 1974 additional monuments were placed and some Revolutionary soldiers were recognized with cenotaphs atop the hill.
-Kettle Creek Battlefield was listed in the National Register of Historic Places on June 26, 1975.
+The battlefield was listed in the National Register of Historic Places on June 26, 1975.
 In January 2021 the Kettle Creek Battlefield received affiliated status from the United States Department Interior as part of the National Park Service.